These German bread recipes ("Brot") are some of my favorite ways to re-create that German bakery-fresh aroma and taste in my kitchen.

 From the regular crusty white rolls of different shapes to the healthy whole grain ones with seeds within and on top and on the bottom.

 Then, there's everything between as well.
 There's rye, spelt, wheat, oat, plus others I've never heard of, as well as combinations.

 Pretzels - (not quite bread, but baked and delicious!)

 Pretzels, Andy's - sent in by a baker!

 Rye Bread - use your bread machine for this.
-Now, that's quick!
+That's quick!

 Sweet Rolls - makes either a loaf or rolls